Connecting food banks, ending hunger

 A vision of an America where nobody goes hungry

-One of Feeding America’s goals is to ensure that by 2025 there’s enough food for every single person currently receiving support.
+Feeding America has established a bold aspiration for a better tomorrow – every community and each person within it has access to the food and resources that they say they desire and need to thrive.
+The food insecurity rate is 5% by 2030 and disparities by race and place are cut in half.
 But the mission doesn’t stop there.
 Feeding America is working to end hunger altogether.
 Its teams take a holistic focus that aims to remove the stigma of hunger and elevate neighbors (people who use its services) out of food insecurity altogether.
 Talk to the people at the Feeding America National Office (FANO) and the food banks, or to any of the millions of people who volunteer every year, and their passion for the work shines through.